-- 5. The requirements of Article 8 of the Charter are further reflected in various instruments of EU data protection law, in particular those adopted pursuant to Article 16 of the Treaty of the Functioning of the European Union, including the EUDPR, GDPR, Directive (EU) 2016/680 ("LED") and Directive 2002/58/EC ("ePrivacy Directive").
-Compliance with Article 8 of the Charter should be assessed by specific reference to the system of safeguards laid down in those instruments .
-These rules are the benchmark for the legislator, and any derogations from those rules should in general be avoided or, at the very least, appropriately justified . - 6.
-As regards the processing of personal data that is deemed necessary for the fulfillment of a legal obligation and/or for the performance of a task carried out in the public interest or in the exercise of official authority entrusted to the controller, there must be a legal basis in Union or Member State law.
-Such a legal basis must be clear and precise and its application must be foreseeable to persons subject to it. - 7.
-Proposals that give rise to a serious interference with the fundamental rights to data protection and privacy should be distinguished from others.
-Where the interference is serious, there is a greater need for clear and precise rules governing the scope and application of the measure as well as accompanying safeguards.
-In other words: the greater the interference entailed by the proposed act, the most robust and detailed the rules and the safeguards should be. - 8.
-Assessing the seriousness of the interference is also an integral part of the proportionality assessment, which involves measuring the seriousness of the interference with the fundamental rights to respect for private life and to the protection of personal data which that processing involves and to determine whether the importance of the objective of
+- 5. The requirements of Article 8 of the Charter are further reflected in various instruments of EU data protection law, in particular those adopted pursuant to Article 16 of the Treaty of the Functioning of the European Union ("TFEU"), including Regulation 2016/6798 ("GDPR"), Regulation 2018/17259 ("EUDPR"), Directive (EU) 2016/68010 ("LED") and Directive 2002/58/EC11 ("ePrivacy Directive").
+Compliance with Article 8 of the Charter should be assessed by specific reference to the system of safeguards laid down in those instruments12.
+These are rules of general application which therefore constitute the benchmark for the legislator, and any derogations from those rules should in general be avoided or, at the very least, appropriately justified. - 6.
+Processing of personal data that is deemed necessary for the fulfillment of a legal obligation and/or for the performance of a task carried out in the public interest or in the exercise of official authority entrusted to the controller must have a legal basis in Union or Member State law. - 7.
+A legislative or other act that entails processing of personal data must first and foremost be clear and precise and its application must be foreseeable to persons subject to it.
+The CJEU has made clear that EU legislation involving interference with the fundamental rights guaranteed by Articles 7 and 8 of the Charter must lay down clear and precise rules

-&lt;sup>6 Österreichischer Rundfunk, note 5 and Digital Rights Ireland, note 2, par.
+&lt;sup>6 See Österreichischer Rundfunk, note Error!
+Bookmark not defined., para 75 and Digital Rights Ireland, note 2, par.
 33; EDPS, Assessing the necessity of measures that limit the fundamental right to the protection of personal data: A Toolkit, p.
 7.